john-/ham2mon/README.md

 ## Filename Metadata

 When writing transmissions to disk (using `-w` or audio classification options), you can customize the output filenames to include optional metadata by specifying the `--file-metadata` option.
-This option accepts a comma-separated list of metadata fields to include (e.g. `--file-metadata priority,strength`).
+This option accepts a comma-separated list of metadata fields to include (e.g. `--file-metadata priority,strength,ctcss`).

 Supported metadata fields: